What is Hodgkin lymphoma?

-Hodgkin lymphoma, also called Hodgkin disease, is a cancer of the lymphatic system.
-The lymphatic system forms part of the immune system.
-It contains specialised white blood cells called lymphocytes that help protect the body from infection and disease.
-Hodgkin lymphoma arises when developing lymphocytes undergo a malignant change, and multiply in an uncontrolled way.
-These abnormal lymphocytes, called lymphoma cells, form collections of cancer cells called tumours, in lymph nodes (sometimes known as ‘glands’) and other parts of the body.
+Hodgkin lymphoma arises when developing lymphocytes undergo a malignant change and multiply in an uncontrolled way.
+These abnormal lymphocytes (called lymphoma cells) form collections of cancer cells called tumours, in lymph nodes (glands) and other parts of the body.

-Each year in Australia, around 600 people are diagnosed with Hodgkin lymphoma*.
-Overall, it is a rare disease accounting for 0.5% of cancers diagnosed.
+Each year in Australia, around 600 people are diagnosed with Hodgkin lymphoma.
+Overall, Hodgkin lymphoma is a rare disease accounting for around 0.5% of all cancers and around 10% of all lymphomas diagnosed.

 What causes Hodgkin lymphoma?

 In most cases the causes of Hodgkin lymphoma remains unknown.
 We do know that it is not contagious and like many cancers, damage to special proteins which normally control the growth and division of cells may play a role in its development.
 Research is going on all the time into possible causes of this damage.